 The slant of your handwriting is another essential element of personality analysis.
 It can tell us a lot about your emotional outlook, how you relate to others, and how you manage your feelings:

-A rightward slant is also often associated with extroversion, enthusiasm, and warmth.
+A rightward slant is often associated with extroversion, enthusiasm, and warmth.
 People who write with a rightward slant are typically social, approachable, and open to new experiences.

-- Vertical Handwriting (No Slant)– A neutral, vertical slant suggests a balanced personality.
+Vertical Handwriting (No Slant)– A neutral, vertical slant suggests a balanced personality.
 You may have a logical, disciplined mindset and prefer to keep your emotions under control.
 You likely approach life with a practical, no-nonsense attitude.

 Size of Letters